pavlass2/Shop/README.md

-Eshop developed in .net core 3.1 using MySql.
+Eshop developed in .net core 3.1 using MySql as a DB.